-[JOANNE]: I think the same, malaria in I think is not quite as bad because it’s a biological science.
+[JOANNE]: I think the same, malaria is not quite as bad because it’s a biological science.
 Other areas are worse in physics and mathematics, I think women are even more underrepresented but there’s still a lot of change to be made.

 I wonder what your response would be to the argument that by promoting a female-only platform, you are excluding male researchers, ironically leading to inequality.